mansenfranzen/pybatchintory/README.md

 # pybatchintory

-`pybatchintory` represents a middleware for batch oriented data pipelines.
+`pybatchintory` is a middleware for batch processing data pipelines.
 It enables incremental processing and provides first class support for reprocessing historical data with predictable workloads.

-Only meta information of data items is consumed and processed.
+Meta information about data items is leveraged to generate **batches** of work.
 The actual data is not read.
-An **inventory** of already processed and unseen data items is managed while providing an API to interact with it.
+At its core, an **inventory** maintains state of already processed and unseen data items.

+## Rational

+`pybatchintory` may greatly improve batch data pipelines by enabling the following four features:

+- **Incremental processing**: Process only new, unseen data avoiding recomputation of all data items.
+- **Backfill scenarios**: Reprocess historical data in a configurable and automated fashion without manual intervention.
+- **Predictable workloads**: Define the amount of data to be processed upfront to match compute resources accordingly for best efficiency.
+- **Transparency and observability**: Enrich processed data with meta information such as processing job, time and result.

 ## Reasoning

-This package may greatly improve data pipelines by enabling the following four features:

-- **Incremental processing**: Only new, unseen data items can be processed, avoiding recomputation of all data items.
-- **Backfill scenarios**: Historical data items can be reprocessed in a configurable and automated way.
-- **Predictable workloads**: The amount of data to be processed can be defined and is known upfront to adjust compute resources accordingly for best efficiency and cost/performance ratio for both incremental processing and backfill scenarios.
-- **Transparency and observability**: Each data item can be enriched with information about when it was processed by what job.
+While incremental processing is supported by design in stream processing frameworks, this functionality is rarely available in batch processing frameworks.
+Only very few off-the-shelf solutions (e.g., AWS Glue Job Bookmarks) provide easy-to-use abstractions to handle incremental batch semantics.
+More often than not, custom non-standard solutions are used in production environments.
+Interestingly, these rely on timestamp watermarks which closely resemble what stream processing frameworks offer out-of-the-box.

+What is more, support for backfilling is even worse.
+Reprocessing of data is not an uncommon theme.
+Bugs need to be fixed in production pipelines and new features have to be computed for historical data, too.
+In reality, large volumes of data accumulate over time which may become impossible to be processed all at once.
+Hence, manual planning and execution is required to create processable chunks of work.

+`pybatchintory` solves these issues while providing a thin abstraction layer that can be integrated with any batch processing framework.

 ## Preconditions